-But what I want you to really understand about your customer lifetime value is that although you have your first two products in your sales funnel at the bottom of the ladder working, that’s not enough to make a lifestyle business.
+What you to really need to understand about your revenue is that although you have your first two products in your sales funnel at the bottom of the ladder working, that’s not enough to make a lifestyle business.

 The real money, the real lifestyle business comes from figuring out the higher steps.

 Let’s look at the starting steps in this customer lifetime value model first.